TimLindner/TimLindner/README.md

 ### Hi there :sunglasses:
 My name is Tim, and I'm currently working as a research assistant in econometrics at Maastricht University.
-I'm interested in Bayesian econometrics and in particular dynamic latent variable modeling.
+I have a keen interest in Bayesian econometrics, with a particular focus on dynamic latent variable modeling.